 (2a) If —

-(a) a film classified RC or X 18+;
+(a) a film classified RC or X 18+; or

-(b) a publication or computer game classified RC; or
+(b) a publication or computer game classified RC,

-(c) child pornography, or an article highly likely to be, or highly likely to contain, child pornography,
+[(c) deleted]

 has been lawfully seized but at the expiration of 12 months after the seizure no person has been charged with an offence in relation to the seized thing, the thing is forfeited to the Crown.

-(3) If a thing, other than a thing referred to in subsection (2a)(a), (b) or (c) or section 117A(1), has been lawfully seized but no person has been charged with an offence in respect of the thing an authorised person or a member of the police force must apply, within 60 days after the seizure, to a justice for the issue of a summons under subsection (4).
+(3) If a thing, other than a thing referred to in subsection (2a)(a) or (b) or section 117A(1), has been lawfully seized but no person has been charged with an offence in respect of the thing an authorised person or a member of the police force must apply, within 60 days after the seizure, to a justice for the issue of a summons under subsection (4).

 (4) On an application under subsection (3), the justice must issue a summons requiring the occupier of the place from which, or the person from whom, the thing was seized, or both, to show cause to the Magistrates Court why the thing should not be forfeited to the Crown.